v-4-p-0-r/v-4-p-0-r.github.io/_posts/2019-7-28-protostar-format3.markdown

 ---
 layout: post
-title: "Writing Large Values to Specific Targets via Format Strings: format3“
+title: "Writing Large Values to Specific Targets: protostar format3“
-date: 2019-7-28
+date: 2019-9-10
 ---
 The challenge is not much different from the last, the only difference here is that the value we will write to the target is much larger.
 {% highlight c%}